Our Team

 Contact: kelly.jahn@utdallas.edu

-In her spare time, Dr. Jahn enjoys sports such as CrossFit, running, and tennis.
-She also enjoys volunteering at the animal shelter.
+In her spare time, Dr. Jahn enjoys powerlifting, CrossFit, running, tennis, reading, and volunteering with animals.
+She is also a Certified Personal Trainer through the National Academy of Sports Medicine.

 PhD Students